 Disrupting Africa is a global movement aimed at supporting and promoting African innovation, and preparing the next generation of Africans, both on the continent and in the diaspora, for disruptive technological trends.
 Read more

-The Colloquium will be opened by Mr Trevor Manuel, former South African Minister of Finance.
-This will take place at 17h30 on Monday 22 October 2018 at the UJ Centre Theatre on the Auckland Park Kingsway (APK) campus.
-His address will be followed by a panel discussion on ‘The Impact of Digital Finance on Africa’s Growth’, and a reception.
-To download an invitation, click on the button below.INVITATION
+The Colloquium was opened by Mr Trevor Manuel, former South African Minister of Finance, on Monday 22 October 2018 at the UJ Centre Theatre on the Auckland Park Kingsway (APK) campus.
+His address was followed by a panel discussion on ‘The Impact of Digital Finance on Africa’s Growth’, and a reception.
+Read more

 Prof John Sharp, Director, Human Economy Programme, University of Pretoria.